dehne/Escapement/README.md

 temperature-compensate the ticking pendulum or bendulum.
 It works like this.

 When the Escapement is started by the enable() method, it attempts to read its persistent parameters from EEPROM.
-If this is successful and the data looks good, the mode is set to RUN, accomplishing a "hot start."
-If the read is good, but there's not good calibration information, a "warm start" is assumed.
-A warm start uses the value of Arduino real-time clock correction, eeprom.bias, but otherwise starts the calibration process from scratch by entering WARMSTART mode.
-If neither of these applies, the Escapement does a "cold start" by entering COLDSTART mode.
-A cold start sets the Arduino real-time clock to zero and then enters WARMSTART mode.
-Thus, a cold start assumes that the Arduino real-time clock is accurate, which it probably isn't.

-To cause the Escapement to ignore the persistent parameters in EEPROM and start from scratch, invoke the enable(COLDSTART) method instead of enable().

-Cold starting only lasts one beat and is used to reset the real-time clock correction to zero.
-Once that id done the Escapement enters WARMSTART mode.

-Except during hot start, the Escapement object quickly enters WARMSTART mode.
-It continues in  this mode TGT_SCALE cycles.
-(A cycle is two beats.)
-During WARMSTART mode, the peak voltage induced in the coil by the passing magnet is determined and saved in eeprom.peakScale.
-During WARMSTART mode, the duration beat() returns is measured using the (corrected) Arduino real-time Clock.
+Depending on what it finds, the Escapement enters one of three run modes.

+WARMSTART is entered if good calibration data is read and temperature sensing hasn't been added or removed from the configuration since the data was written.
+With a WARMSTART, the Escapement runs using the corrected Arduino clock as a time reference for TGT_WARMUP beats.
+It then transitions to RUN mode.

+COLDSTART is entered if good calibration data can't be read or if it is forced by enable()'s initialMode parameter.
+In this mode all of the calibration data, including the Arduino clock's correction data is reset and then WARMSTART mode is entered.

+CALSTART is entered if good calibration data is read but temperature sensing has been added or removed.
+In this mode, the calibration information, but not the Arduino clock's correction data is reset and then WARMSTART mode is entered.

+Once entered, RUN mode persists so long as the calibration for the current temperature has been completed.
+If it has not, the Escapement object switches to CALIBRATE mode.
+During RUN mode, beat() returns the linear interpolation of the two calibration points nearest the current temperature.

+CALIBRATE mode lasts for TGT_SMOOTHING beats in each of TEMP_STEPS half-degree C "buckets" of temperature.
+Buckets are indexed by the variable tempIX.
+The lowest temperature at which calibration is done is MIN_TMP.
+This first bucket, like all the buckets runs for a half degree C. The highest temperature bucket starts at MIN_TEMP + (TEMP_STEPS - 1) / 2.
+Calibration information is not collected for temperatures outside this range.
+If temperature sensing is not available, temperature compensation cannot be done and only the first bucket is used.

-With WARMSTART over, the Escapement object moves to CALIBRATE mode, in which it remains for TGT_SMOOTHING additional cycles of equal temperature.
-If the temperature changes before TGT_SMOOTHING cycles pass, whatever progress has been made on calibrating for the old temperature is maintained, and calibration at the new temperature is started or, if partial calibration at that temperature has been done earlier, resumed.
-During CALIBRATE mode, the average duration of tick and tock beats is measured and saved in tickAvg, tockAvg and their average is saved in eeprom.uspb[tempiX].
-When calibration for the current temperature completes TGT_SMOOTHING cycles, the Escapement object stores the contents of eeprom -- Escapement's persistent parameters -- in the Arduino's EEPROM and switches to CALFINISH mode.
-During CALIBRATE mode, beat() returns eeprom.uspb[tempIx].
+If, during calibration, the temperature changes enough to fall into a different "bucket" before TGT_SMOOTHING beats pass, the progress made in calibrating for the old temperature bucket is maintained in eeprom.uspb[] and eeprom.curSmoothing[], and calibration at the new temperature bucket is started or, if partial calibration for at that temperature bucket has been done earlier, resumed.
+During CALIBRATE mode, the duration the beats is measured and used to adjust the calibration values for the tempIx and the tempIx + 1 buckets When calibration for either the tempIx or  the tempIx + 1 buckets completes TGT_SMOOTHING beats, the Escapement object stores the contents of eeprom -- Escapement's persistent parameters -- in the Arduino's EEPROM and switches to CALFINISH mode.
+During CALIBRATE mode, the duration beat() returns is measured using the (corrected) Arduino real-time clock.

-The CALFINISH mode serves as notice to the using sketch that calibration for the current temperature is complete.
+The CALFINISH mode does two things.
+First, it serves as notice to the using sketch that calibration for the current temperature bucket is complete.
+And second, it uses the currently accumulated calibration information to least-squares fit model of the length of a beat as a function of temperature.
 The Escapement object then switches to RUN mode.
-In CALFINISH mode, beat() returns eeprom.uspb[tempix].
+In CALFINISH mode, the duration beat() returns is measured using the (corrected) Arduino real-time clock.

-RUN mode persists so long as the temperature stays the same.
-If the temperature changes, and calibration for the
-new temperature has not been completely calculated, the Escapement object switches to CALIBRATE mode.
-During RUN mode, beat() returns eeprom.uspb[tempIx].

-The net effect is that the Escapement object automatically characterizes the bendulum or pendulum it is driving, first by measuring the strength of the pulses the passing magnet induces in the coil and second by measuring the average duration of the beat at each temperatures encountered.
-Once the measurements are done for a given temperature, the Escapement assumes the bendulum or pendulum is isochronous at that temperature.
+The net effect is that the Escapement object automatically characterizes the bendulum or pendulum it is driving by determining the average duration of the beats at half-degree intervals as it encounters different temperatures.
+Once the calibration is done for a given temperature range, it assumes the bendulum or pendulum behaves linearly with temperature between calibration points.

 This would work nearly perfectly except that, as hinted at above, the real-time clock in most Arduinos is stable but not too accurate (it's a ceramic resonator, not a crystal).
 That is, real-time clock ticks are essentially